rgoomar/meteor-starterkit/README.md

 This is a base set of files and packages included to help kickstart your development process.

 ## Demo
 You can view the demo on [starterkit.meteor.com](http://starterkit.meteor.com/)
+or view it in different screen sizes [here](http://ami.responsivedesign.is/?url=http://starterkit.meteor.com)

 ## Packages Included